The Living New Deal: New Deal's legacy of public works

 When President Franklin D. Roosevelt took office in 1933, America was in the depths of the Great Depression.
 The stock market crash of 1929 led the implosion and the downturn continued for over three years as thousands of banks and businesses failed and millions of people lost their life savings, farms, and homes.
-At the nadir, one-quarter of the U.S. workforce was unemployed and national output had fallen by one-third.
+At its worst, one-quarter of the U.S. workforce was unemployed and national output had fallen by one-third.

-To address the economic collapse and resulting human suffering, President Roosevelt declared a "new deal for the American people."
-Within days of his inauguration, he had launched The New Deal, an innovative constellation of federal programs aimed at restoring financial stability, stabilizing industry and agriculture, increasing relief efforts, and employing millions of desperate workers.
+To address the economic collapse and resulting human suffering, President Roosevelt declared a "new deal for the American people".
+Within days of his inauguration, he had launched the New Deal, an innovative constellation of federal programs aimed at restoring financial stability, stabilizing industry and agriculture, increasing relief efforts, and employing millions of desperate workers.
 The economy began a rapid revival from 1933 to 1942, marred by a sharp recession in 1937.
 National output recovered to pre-Depression levels just before the outbreak of World War II, which absorbed the last of the mass unemployment of the era.

 The New Deal transformed American government and reformed American society in several important respects, such as reining in Wall Street, supporting home ownership, and introducing Social Security.
 But the visible hallmark of the New Deal was its vast array of public works, which put millions of people back to work and put much-needed funds into the hands of impoverished families and straitened communities.
 These were much more than "make work" programs, as they are often portrayed; New Deal public works dramatically overhauled the nation's infrastructure, refashioned the American landscape, and modernized cities, towns, and rural areas across the country.